leo4stem/leo4stem.github.io/_posts/2023-01-09-A-Business-Analysis-Report-on-StockX-Sale.md

 ![](/assets/images/StockX_relation_btw_profit_days.png)

 ## What factors affect profits?
 This graph shows bi-relationships between the factors.
-Blue means positive relationship, while orange means negative relationship.
+Blue means a positive relationship, while orange means a negative relationship.
 In addition, circle size shows the magnitude of the relationship.
 A great profits is associated with a great sale price and a low retail price.
 But it seems not related to shoe size and time to keep.

 ![](/assets/images/StockX_relation_btw_profit_allfactor.png)